Growing Spaces 2020 Food Security Grant Winner: Tyrone Thompson and Chi’Shie Farms

 The baby starts will be used to support a broad network of farms and communities on the reservation.
 Non-profits, backyard gardens, schools, senior centers and farms reaching as far as 150 miles away will receive transplants from Chi’Shie Farms.

 Tyrone hopes to create the first food hub on Navajo Nation, and even support sister tribes in the region.
 His dream is to make the Little Colorado basin the breadbasket of Navajo Nation.
-You can follow their progress on his Facebook page.
+You can follow their progress on his Facebook page or the Chi’Shie Farms Facebook page.

 Tyrone Thompson is legendary for his knowledge and hard work on the reservation, and has been featured in books, articles and TV spots regarding both traditional and modern farming techniques.
 He is also active in the community when it comes to other social and economic issues facing Native Americans like suicide, alcohol abuse, drug abuse, and diabetes.